mibur1/psy111/book/statistics/10_Multilevel_Models/1_Multilevel_Reg.md

 ```

 ## Reading the plot
 By **nesting** participants observations, and plotting a regression line for each participant we recover **patterns of variability** that would have otherwise been be lost (or averaged out).
-Instead of treating each data point as independend observation, we coorectly **group the dependent observations**(nesting) with one an other, grouping by subject, and look at the variation across participants.
+Instead of treating each data point as an independent observation, we correctly **group the dependent observations** (nesting) with one an other, grouping by subject, and look at the variation across participants.

 **Intercept Variability**:
   The intercept represents the baseline `Reaction` time for each subject when `Days` = 0.